 For ages 6-11 you want to mostly focus on technical over fitness or speed training.
 For older players ages 12+ who are advanced, set up a drill that requires you to do 10 seconds of some running/change of direction.
 Then get the ball where you are dribbling or passing and then end on a finish, pass or run.
 You will see the difference in how hard the same skills are from the stationary station.

-Here is a short VIDEO BELOW of one of my college trainees working on stationary drill receiving aerial balls with the inside of the foot.
+Here is a short VIDEO BELOW of one of my college trainees who plays for recent NCAA National Champions, Penn State University.
+Here she’s working on a stationary drill receiving aerial balls with the inside of the foot.
 There are so many things to practice, but this one resembles a driven ball coming between the shins and hips.
 When you watch the pros, you see a lot of this skill.
 In youth soccer you see the difference from the trained and untrained.
 This is something you can work on at home with family or friends.
 Competitive soccer players practice, but disciplined players practice more.

 How long it takes to complete the current stage of skills